Wake up, people! Recycling toner cartridges can save our planet! Mother Earth needs us!

 Cartridges A Culprit

-Toner cartridges are made up of a complex combination of plastics, metals, foam, ink and toner, and cannot easily be separated into their component materials.
-This means they are not suited for the general sorting and collection programs and facilities.
-Many toner cartridges are thrown away, or if unused, can be sold for cash.
+Cartridges are made of a complex blend of plastics, metals, foam, ink, and toner.
+As a result, these components cannot be easily be separated, and are not suited for general collection programs.
+However, many unused toner cartridges can be sold for cash.

 Making The Change